 The family will receive friends from 5:00 until 7:00 on Saturday evening at Richard Boles Funeral Service.

 Memorial donations are requested to be given to the St. John United Methodist Church Food Bank, P.O.
 Box 181, Gibson, NC 28343.

-To send flowers to William "Bill" Bankston Riggins' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of William "Bill" Bankston Riggins, please visit our floral store.